Anish-Sethi-12122/Anish-Sethi-12122/README.md

 **They're the engineering problem.**

----

 ### 04 — Failure is data.

-I don't particularly trust projects where everything worked on the first attempt.

-The bugs, weird outputs, performance cliffs and unexpected failures usually teach me more.
+The bugs, weird outputs, performance cliffs and unexpected failures usually teach me more than successful demos.

----

 ### 05 — Developer experience matters.